Skip to main content

 Must-Try Dishes: All-you-can-eat sushi dinner, Yellowtail jalapeño appetizer, Specialty salmon rolls

-What makes it special: A bustling AYCE sushi spot pairing big variety with lively, party-friendly energy.
+What Makes it Special: A bustling AYCE sushi spot pairing big variety with lively, party-friendly energy.

 Iki Modern Japanese Cuisine sits inside One Fulton Square, combining a full sushi bar with cooked izakaya-style plates and set menus.
 It’s the kind of place where you can lean into toro and uni or build a more casual mixed Japanese dinner with friends.